 The prospective cohort design concentrates specifically on the need for radiotherapy in a population considered to be at such a low risk of recurrence that the potential absolute gain from radiotherapy is considered so small that the risks outweigh that benefit.
 The purpose of this trial design is to compare an observed event rate within a cohort with a fixed incidence considered to be at the upper limit of acceptability, to identify the need for the intervention i.e. radiotherapy.
-This study design avoids randomisation, may facilitate rapid accrual and would not require as large a sample size as a RCT.
+This study design avoids randomisation and may facilitate rapid accrual.
 In an RCT, the event rates of the two groups of patients are compared whereas in a cohort study the event rate in the cohort is compared with a pre-specified cut off.
-Fewer patients are therefore required in the sample size of a cohort study when compared to a RCT.

-A number of prospective biomarker directed studies exploring the de-escalation of radiotherapy are currently in set-up or recruiting in various countries.
+A number of prospective biomarker directed studies exploring the de-escalation of radiotherapy are currently recruiting in various countries.
 The PRIMETIME 38, LUMINA 39, IDEA 40 and the PRECISION 41 studies have all used the biomarker directed prospective cohort designs whilst the EXPERT trial 42 has adopted a biomarker directed RCT design [see Table 1].
-The aim of these studies is to generate evidence supporting the de-escalation approach to avoid adjuvant radiotherapy in a population of patients with such a low risk of local relapse that the benefits of radiotherapy do not outweigh the risks.
-The primary endpoint for each of these studies is local recurrence at 5 years (with the exception of the EXPERT study which has a primary endpoint of local recurrence at 10 years).
+These studies aim to generate evidence supporting de-escalation of adjuvant radiotherapy in a population of patients with such a low risk of local relapse that the risks of radiotherapy outweigh the benefit.
+The primary endpoint for each of these studies is local recurrence at 5 years.
 All participants will have had BCS and receive standard endocrine therapy.

 The PRIMETIME study ‘Post-operative avoidance of radiotherapy: biomarker selection of women categorised to be in a very low risk group by IHC4+C’ being led in the UK is using IHC4+C (incorporating Ki-67) to direct treatment 38.
 The LUMINA study ‘A Prospective Cohort Study Evaluating Risk of Local Recurrence Following BCS and Endocrine Therapy in Low Risk Luminal A Breast Cancer’ is also using IHC including ER, PR, HER2 and Ki67 status to determine Luminal A subtype and direct treatment 39.
 Of note the LUMINA study will not incorporate the clinical factors used in IHC4+C.